GOVTNZ/silverstripe-api/README.md

 # silverstripe-api
-A facade pattern API implementation for Silverstripe using interfaces and Swagger
+A facade pattern API implementation for Silverstripe using interfaces and optionally Swagger

+&nbsp;

 &nbsp;
 ## Introduction